Saturday, June 24, 2017

 |Crushing mill, Rte 3, Redwood, Mississippi, 2017.
 Rolleiflex photograph.|

-Readers know I am a film fan.
+Readers know I like film.
 One reason is I used film for 50 years and am comfortable with it.
-Another reason is it has a familiar look that we saw in prints, magazines, exhibits, and movies for decades, and it works well for urban decay.
-Many of the shallow techno-dweebs on forums like Dpreview despise film because they think they are so superior with their new super digital capture devices.
+Another reason is it has a familiar look that we saw in prints, magazines, exhibits, and movies for decades, and it works well for recording urban decay.
+Techno-dweebs on forums like Dpreview despise film because they think they are so superior with their new super digital capture devices.
 To each his own.
-Still, if you have aspirations to be a photographer, you owe it to yourself to try the traditional medium, learn how to calculate exposure manually, and contemplate each picture carefully.
+Still, if you have aspirations to be a real photographer, you owe it to yourself to use the traditional medium, learn how to calculate exposure manually, and contemplate each picture carefully.
 You need to think with film; no spray and pray that you might achieve a meaningful picture.
 Used film cameras are cheap - just go do it.